Prash3r/TrackmaniaTwitchBot/README.md

 Feel free to create pull requests.
 This is an early stage of development so if you want to implement general functionality you maybe should talk to us first - chances are that someone is already doing it.
 If you want to implement a command or an evaluator you should look at an existing one first.

 ### Some Tips and examples

- - if you need a **persistent variable** look at the evaluator [luckerscounter](https://github.com/Prash3r/TrackmaniaTwitchBot/tree/master/TTBot/optional/evaluators/EvaluatorLuckers.py)
- - some useful functions can be found in [CommandJoke.py](https://github.com/Prash3r/TrackmaniaTwitchBot/blob/master/TTBot/optional/commands/CommandJoke.py)
+Our best implemented module is the [karma module](https://github.com/Prash3r/TrackmaniaTwitchBot/tree/master/TTBot/module/karma), which includes one Command !karma (where you can also set the streamers karma) and one evaluator.

 ### Guidelines
  1. dont commit sensitive data
  2. preferrably rebase before pull request

 ### Deployment example
 #### run.sh unchanged
 If there was no change in run.sh a simple
     !update
 by an authorized user will be enough to make the server pull the current master branch and run it.
 The docker container is version independent now.